 where $\phi$ is a monotone increasing\footnote{Throughout the paper, increasing means nondecreasing and analogously decreasing means nonincreasing.} rank transformation and $\rank_i(\bs{y})$ denotes the rank of the $i$th coordinate of $\bs{y}$.
 Importantly, we will break ties using index ordering, assuming that units' ordering has been randomly shuffled before analysis.
 The rank score statistic is distribution free under the CRE, in the sense that the distribution of $t(\bs{Z}, \bs{y})$ is the same for any constant $\bs{y}\in \mathbb{R}^n$.
 Such a property is crucial since it greatly simplifies the computation for the supremum of the Fisher randomization $p$-value.
 The resulting valid $p$-value proposed by \citet{CDLM21quantile} for testing $H_{k,c}^n$ in \eqref{eq:Hnkc} has the following form:

-In \eqref{eq:p_nkc}, $G(\cdot)$ is well-defined due to the distribution free property, and $\mathcal{H}^n_{k,c} \subset \mathbb{R}^n$ denotes the set of all possible values of the individual effect vector $\bs{\tau}$ under $H_{k, c}^n$. \citet{CDLM21quantile} showed that the minimum test statistic value in \eqref{eq:p_nkc} is achieved when the $n-k$ treated units (or all treated units if $n-k>n_{\treat}$) with the largest observed outcomes have individual effects $\infty$ while the remaining have individual effects $c$.
-This is intuitive since (i) to minimize the test statistic, we want the imputed control potential outcomes $\bs{Y}-\bs{Z}\circ \bs{\delta}$ for treated units to be small, or equivalently the hypothesized individual effects for treated units to be large; (ii) under the null $H_{\beta, c}^n$, at most $n-k$ units can have individual effects greater than $c$, and the remaining units' individual effects are all bounded by $c$; (iii) in the worst case, we will assume that $n-k$ units have infinite individual effects and all receive treatment, with the corresponding observed outcomes being the largest among treated units.
+and $\mathcal{H}^n_{k,c} \subset \mathbb{R}^n$ denotes the set of all possible values of the individual effect vector $\bs{\tau}$ under $H_{k, c}^n$. {\rev Importantly, $G(\cdot)$ in \eqref{eq:p_nkc} does not vary with $\bs{y}$ due to the distribution free property of the rank-based statistic in \eqref{eq:rank_score}, and it is essentially a known function depending only on numbers of treated and control units $(n_\treat, n_\control)$ and the rank transformation $\phi(\cdot)$ in \eqref{eq:rank_score}.} \citet{CDLM21quantile} showed that the minimum test statistic value in \eqref{eq:p_nkc} is achieved when the $n-k$ treated units (or all treated units if $n-k>n_{\treat}$) with the largest observed outcomes have individual effects $\infty$ while the remaining have individual effects $c$.
+This is intuitive since (i) to minimize the test statistic, we want the imputed control potential outcomes $\bs{Y}-\bs{Z}\circ \bs{\delta}$ for treated units to be small, or equivalently the hypothesized individual effects for treated units to be large; (ii) under the null $H_{k, c}^n$, at most $n-k$ units can have individual effects greater than $c$, and the remaining units' individual effects are all bounded by $c$; (iii) in the worst case, we will assume that $n-k$ units have infinite individual effects and all receive treatment, with the corresponding observed outcomes being the largest among treated units.